 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

-This quarter, Vishay Intertechnology’s inventory days came in at 88, 5 days above the five year average, suggesting that despite the recent decrease the inventory levels are still higher than what we used to see in the past.
+This quarter, Vishay Intertechnology’s inventory days came in at 101, 16 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.

-Vishay Intertechnology's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 31.3% in Q3, up 3.6 percentage points year on year.
+Vishay Intertechnology's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 32% in Q1, up 1.6 percentage points year on year.

-Vishay Intertechnology reported an operating margin of 24.1% in Q3, up 4.3 percentage points year on year.
+Vishay Intertechnology reported an operating margin of 23.2% in Q1, up 1.6 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

 Earnings, Cash & Competitive Moat

 Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Vishay Intertechnology's free cash flow came in at $133.1 million in Q3, up 67.9% year on year.
+Vishay Intertechnology's free cash flow came in at $84.6 million in Q1, down significantly year on year.

-Vishay Intertechnology produced free cash flow of $192.5 million in the last year, which is 5.52% of revenue.
-It's good to see positive free cash flow, and that puts the company in a position to reinvest, but we wouldn't mind seeing cashflow yield improve a little.
+Vishay Intertechnology produced free cash flow of just $247.1 million in the last year, which is only 7.03% of revenue.
+We think shareholders would want to see free cash flow improve as a percentage of revenue.

-With a market capitalization of $3.05 billion Vishay Intertechnology is among smaller companies, but its more than $917.6 million in cash and positive free cash flow over the last twelve months give us confidence that Vishay Intertechnology has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $2.96 billion Vishay Intertechnology is among smaller companies, but its more than $1.03 billion in cash and positive free cash flow over the last twelve months give us confidence that Vishay Intertechnology has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

 Vishay Intertechnology may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We cheer for everyone who is making the lives of others easier through technology, but in the case of Vishay Intertechnology we will be cheering from the sidelines.
-Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
-And while its high return on invested capital suggests it is well run and in a strong position for profit growth, unfortunately gross margin indicate some combination of pricing pressures or rising production costs and its growth is coming at a cost of significant cash burn.
+Its revenue growth has been mediocre, and analysts expect growth rates to deteriorate from there.
+And while its solid return on invested capital suggests its business can grow over time, the downside is that its gross margin indicate some combination of pricing pressures or rising production costs and its growth is coming at a cost of significant cash burn.